Courses and Descriptions

 Studies the evolution of international and intergroup conflict through the ages; principles, theories, and kinds of war; the great military practitioners and thinkers of world history.
 Briefly touches upon the American experience as a recent segment in world military and cultural history.

-Considers the historical development of socialist ideas and their adaptations from ancient times to the present, including ancient and Judaeo-Christian antecedents, Utopian Socialism, Marxism, Anarchism, Communism, and Democratic Socialism, emphasizing the historical comparisons among these schools.
-This course counts towards the fulfillment of the Global Perspectives element of the CLAS general education curriculum.
+Considers the historical development of communist ideas from ancient times to the present, with emphasis on the comparison of movements including Utopian Socialism, Marxism, Stalinism, Maoism, and Anarchism.
+Specifically, the course explores the communist experiments of the 20th century as both utopian theory and institutional practice.
+This course counts towards the fulfillment of the Global Perspectives element of the CAS general education curriculum.

 HIS 353 Oral History 3 Credits